 Presenter: Samantha King, Head of Executive and Team Development, Standard Chartered

-Samantha will describe how and why Standard Chartered has used remote coaching extensively in the past and why it expects the use of remote coaching to grow significantly in the future.
+Samantha described how and why Standard Chartered has used remote coaching extensively in the past and why it expects the use of remote coaching to grow significantly in the future.